Associate Professor of Law

 B.S., Political Science, 1992, U.S. Air Force Academy; M.P.M., MacArthur Scholar, National Security Emphasis, 1994, University of Maryland, College Park; J.D., with high honors, 2000, University of Texas, Austin; LL.M., Military Law - International and Operational Law Specialty, 2006, Judge Advocate General's School; Member, Texas State Bar

 Phone: (213) 738-6864

 Rachel VanLandingham brings to Southwestern an extraordinary background in international and military law, having served in the U.S. Air Force for over 20 years, including more than a decade as a Judge Advocate.
 She also has several years of law teaching experience in military and private higher education settings.
-She was appointed to the Southwestern faculty in 2014 and teaches in the areas of criminal law and procedure.
-In future years, she also looks forward to teaching courses in national security law.
+She was appointed to the Southwestern faculty in 2014 and teaches in the areas of criminal law and procedure and national security law.

 "I enjoy showing students the ways that they can make a meaningful difference in the world, one person at a time," Professor VanLandingham says.
 "The drive evident in Southwestern students to improve themselves and their community, as well as the amazing energy, intellect and collegiality of its faculty is what intrigued me the most about the law school."

 Professor VanLandingham was most recently the Bruce R. Jacob Visiting Assistant Professor at Stetson University College of Law, where she taught legal ethics, criminal procedure, civil procedure and international law since 2012.
 Before joining the Stetson faculty, she was the Deputy Department Head of the Department of Law and Assistant Professor of Law at the U.S. Air Force Academy in Colorado Springs, Colorado, where she managed a legal department of 19 professors and taught international law and military law courses.